attila-lendvai/maru/README.md

 ## What

-Maru is a tiny self-hosting lisp dialect: a symbolic expression evaluator that can compile its own implementation language.
+Maru is a programming language.
+It's a tiny, self-hosting lisp dialect: a symbolic expression evaluator that can compile its own implementation language, in less than 2000 LoC.

 This repo is also the place of exploration in the land of bootstrapping and computing system development.
 I'm planning to also **shrink**